-Or Gorilla trekking: Another option is gorilla trekking.
+Or 2nd gorilla trekking: Another option is a 2nd gorilla trekking.
 Gorilla tracking in Parc National des Volcans, through the light mountain forest on the slopes of the Virunga range, is a magical experience.
 Once you reach the gorillas, you can spend an hour with them and be back at base in time for a late lunch!

 Afternoon continue toward Rubavu, a nice small town,located on the northern shore of lake kivu